On the normalized ground states for the Kawahara equation and a fourth order NLS: Introduction

 \subsection{Main results: Kawahara waves}

-It is easy to informally summarize our results - all normalized waves, whenever they exists, turn out to be spectrally stable.
+It is easy to informally summarize our results - all normalized waves, whenever they exist, turn out to be spectrally stable.
 This is an interesting paradigm, which is currently under investigation in a variety of models.
 Our hope is that the approach here will shed further light on this interesting phenomena in a much more general setting.

-As we have alluded to above, the main focus will be the Kawahara problem, \eqref{8}, for both positive and negative values of $b$.
+As we have alluded to above, our focus will be the Kawahara problem, \eqref{8}, for both positive and negative values of $b$.